 – Take a selfie with the #ILoveNICE sigh.

 – Take a panoramic picture from the highest point of the Castle Hill – one of the best places on the French Riviera!

-– Have a lunch at Vieille Ville – the city’s vibrant old town.
+– Have a meal at Vieille Ville – the city’s vibrant old town.

 – Visit Gelateria AZZURRO – who doesn’t like delicious ice-creams? 😉